IndiGo takes to the Cloud with Druva - Express Computer

-Druva Inc, a Cloud Data Protection and Management company has helped IndiGo slash IT support calls by 90 percent and secure thousands of devices through a migration to cloud data protection

-Druva Inc, a Cloud Data Protection and Management company, announced that it has helped IndiGo slash IT support calls by 90 percent and secure thousands of devices through a migration to cloud data protection.
+Druva recently announced that it has helped IndiGo slash IT support calls by 90 percent and secure thousands of devices through a migration to cloud data protection.
 As India’s largest passenger airline, Druva’s SaaS-based data management technology offered the company a single solution for protecting its sensitive aviation data and a robust disaster recovery approach to ensure minimal impact to business operations.
 With features such as immediate access to all backups, powerful data governance capabilities and fast search to restore data, IndiGo’s IT team is now able to focus on enhancing end-user satisfaction.

 Airlines around the world are focused on improving operational reliability and enhancing passenger experience as they resume services in a post COVID-19 world.
 This has led to an increasing usage of cloud services, which offer increased reliability and more effective cost management.
 Data protection is an ideal workload to host in the cloud given its demands, ultimately strengthening business resiliency, enhancing disaster recovery and ensuring critical data is always accessible and available.
 Managing over 150TB of data across thousands of endpoints, IndiGo’s IT team recognised the criticality of data protection and the need to effectively overcome potential data loss and ransomware challenges.